Daniel-Key/HearStone-Python/Hearstone Python/README.txt

 install directory for Hearthstone.
 If yours is different, replace the path with the appropriate one.

+To enable Hearthstone logging, create a log.config file in the folder at this location: %LOCALAPPDATA%/Blizzard/Hearthstone Put the following text in the file
+[Power]
+LogLevel=1
+FilePrinting=true
+ConsolePrinting=true
+ScreenPrinting=false

 To run the application, enter: python Main.py